planetary-social/nos-crossposting-service/README.md

 ### `CROSSPOSTING_ENVIRONMENT`

 Execution environment.
 Setting environment to `DEVELOPMENT`:
-- replaces an adapter which posts to Twitter with a noop adapter
+- replaces a Twitter API adapter with a fake adapter
+  - it doesn't actually post to Twitter
+  - it returns hardcoded fake Twitter account details (due to weird rate-limiting errors)

 Optional, can be set to `PRODUCTION` or `DEVELOPMENT`.
 Defaults to `PRODUCTION`.